Krijger/docker-cookbooks/supervisor/README.md

 This image is intended to be built on and is the base image for all recipes in [this project](https://github.com/Krijger/docker-cookbooks).
 Therefore, a child Dockerfile should not have to upgrade ubuntu.

-To make easy use of supervisor, an inheriting Docker project should contain a file `[SOME_NAME].conf` and add that to /etc/supervisor/conf.d in the Dockerfile.
+To make easy use of supervisor, an inheriting Docker project should contain one or more files `[SOME_NAME].conf` and add those to /etc/supervisor/conf.d in the Dockerfile.
 Note that you can find examples of such files in this repositories projects.
 Personally, I name all my supervisor configuration file [SERVICE].sv.conf for clarity.

 To run supervisor, you can add `CMD supervisord -c /etc/supervisor.conf`.